hijaaack/TcHmiDynamicPopupFunction/README.md

 in perpetuity.

 ## TcHmiDynamicPopupFunction
-This is a sample TwinCAT HMI project that uses the new TcHmiPopup control that was added in v1.12.760.x
+In version 1.12.760.x a new TcHmiPopup control was added to TwinCAT HMI.

-The sample is using the TcHmiPopup control but instead of having to add it manually to the view/content it dynamically creates it with a javascript-function.
+So instead of having to add the Popup manually to the view/content this sample is dynamically creating a usercontrol by calling a javascript function and it will have the same look & feel as the new TcHmiPopup.

 ## Sample video of the project